Which PSERS Pension Option Should I Select? An Article For PSERS Employees

 Although stock has beaten inflation by a wide margin over time, it's very important to invest retirement money, including the PSERS lump sum, responsibly to protect from the risk of long-term loss.

 A Word of Caution About Financial Salespeople and Annuities for PSERS Employees

 Many financial salespeople, who sometimes use titles like "advisor", get paid commissions to sell financial products to you.
 They often love annuities because annuities usually pay big commissions to them.
-However, they might not make sense for you at all, especially because you'll already have consistent lifetime income from your PSERS pension.
+However, they might not make sense for you at all...especially because you'll already have consistent lifetime income from your PSERS pension!

 Here are two related comments...